pmmitche/basic-neural-network/README.md

 # basic-neural-network
-Basic NN written in python and numpy
+Basic NN written from scratch in python and numpy.